dstroot/blog-next/_posts/2018-10-10-the-inertia-of-enterprise-despair.md

 Enterprises have well-developed risk management muscles, particularly in regulated industries like healthcare or financial services.
 Since technology is the basis for nearly all business processes within a financial services company, the Risk Management function is always very interested in the consequences of a significant IT failure/outage, or a data breach.

-They are so interested that they are very involved in key functions like project delivery and change management.
+They are so interested that they become very involved in key functions like project delivery and change management.
 The effect of this involvement is **lots of documentation and meetings**, two things that are sure to slow anything to a crawl.

 Like some aspects of security, occasionally the risk management activities are referred to as "risk management theatre".
 It exists to show we have it, and it's primary purpose is management reporting.
 It is less clear if it truly averts risk - particularly "black swan" type risks.
 It is usually focused on issues that either occur regularly, or at least have already occurred in the past.
 It rarely anticipates issues that have never happened before, but of course those are the most important risks to avoid.

 The financial crises of 2009 is a great illustration.
 Does anyone think Bear Stearns or Lehman didn't have a risk management function?
 Of course they did - they just didn't anticipate or understand the actual risks facing them.

-Risk Management should a) be skilled enough to actually have a conversation about IT architecture because that is what determines how resilient a company's technology really is, and b) figure out how to reduce their "friction" to technology adoption.
+Risk Management should a) be skilled enough to actually have a conversation about IT architecture because that is what determines how resilient a company's technology really is, and b) figure out how to reduce their "friction" to a technology adoption - which they have zero incentive to do.

 ### 4. Talent